 But to build scalable browser and server applications, they often want to use Node.js.

-This rockstar open-source cross-platform environment allows for rapid development of applications, which leads to high productivity, and therefore quicker deployment.
+This rockstar open-source cross-platform environment allows for the rapid development of applications, which leads to high productivity, and therefore quicker deployment.

 Web Hosting Magic offers elastic web hosting which is often described by our customers as “a great alternative to VPS“.